speedment/speedment-doc/pages/datastore.md

 " %}

 ### Creating Multi-Indexes
-**Speedment Enterprise 1.1.10** introduced the concept of Multi-Indexes which can significantly increase the performance of filters that involve two columns of the same (or similar) type.
+**Speedment HyperStream 1.1.10** introduced the concept of Multi-Indexes which can significantly increase the performance of filters that involve two columns of the same (or similar) type.
 Multi-Indexes take up the same amount of memory as a single-column index, but can filter both dimensions in `O(log N)` time-complexity.

 To create a Multi-Index for a pair of columns, open the Speedment Tool and right-click on the table.